hpe-storage/common-host-utils/cmd/dockervolumed/managedplugin/examples/README.md

 ### Before you begin

-Take the volume you want to import offline before importing it.For information about how to take a volume offline, refer to either the
+Take the volume you want to import offline before importing it.
+For information about how to take a volume offline, refer to either the
 `CLI Administration Guide` or the `GUI Administration Guide`.
 Use the create command with the importVol option to import an HPE Nimble Storage volume to Docker and name it.

 ### Procedure